StellarKit/stellarkit-client-electron/README.md

 A destop app that wraps much of the js-stellar-sdk

-This is just an Electron wrapper, all the code is in [`stellar-client-web`](https://github.com/StellarKit/stellar-client-web).
+This is just an Electron wrapper around the [`stellar-client-web`](https://github.com/StellarKit/stellar-client-web).

+Electron creates a desktop application and installer around a javascript project.
+Creates apps that run on win/mac/linux.

 To build and run:
 ```